ShivamDuggal4/adaptive-length-tokenizer/README.md

 <a name="PretrainedCheckpoints"></a>
 ## Pretrained Checkpoints

-Download the required checkpoint and place it at `adaptive_tokenizers/pretrained_models/imagenet100/`.
+Download the required checkpoint and place it at `adaptive_tokenizers/pretrained_models/imagenet100/` or `adaptive_tokenizers/pretrained_models/imagenet/`.
 Optinally run the following to download all the models:

 ```bash
 python adaptive_tokenizers/pretrained_models/download.py